nicoster/szbus/README.md

 ## How Do I Use It?
 Before I find a website hosting this project, you could only play with it in your computer.

-Here is the steps (in OSX. similar for other platform. assume you have node, npm installed)
+Here are the steps (in OSX. similar for other platform. assume you have node, npm installed)

     git clone git@github.com:nicoster/szbus.git
     cd szbus/